5 Reasons why we prescribe physical therapy to treat back and neck pain

-- Surgery Is Our Last Resort
+- Spine Surgery Is Our Last Resort

 Why have surgery when conservative approaches are possible?
 Physical therapy is an effective, conservative approach that reduces neck and back pain.
 At First State Spine, we make sure that surgery is our LAST resort!